techcubus/DecentSampler-Presets/BoredGirlBass.dsbundle/README.md

   I suspect this is a bug?

 Anyway, I've stalled on this for now.
 I need to document observations when I'm not half asleep.

+### It Would Be Cool If...
+* I could convert the Tobias the 3rd (TB-3) presets in to something similar in the dsbundle
+* The unison spread knob should work
+* Faded pastel ketaminecore UI
+* Achieve balance between simple, few options and flexible many many options